ktor-doc-jp/ktor-doc-jp/clients/http-client/features/default-request.md

 ### Installation

 When configuring the client, there is an extension method provided by this feature to set come defaults for this client.
+For example if you want to add a hacer to all the requests, or to just configure the host, port and method to just set the path.

 ```kotlin
 val client = HttpClient(engine).config {